 Wood Pellet vs. Coal Attributes

 Wood Pellets 1 Southern PRB Coal 2

-Heat Content (BTU / lb) 8,000 8,600
+Heat Content (BTU/lb) 8,000 8,600

 Moisture 4 - 10% 26 - 30%

-Ash 0-2% 4.6 - 5.7%
+Ash 0 - 2% 4.6 - 5.7%

-Sulfur 0 - 0.15% < 1.0%
+Sulfur 0-0.15% < 1.0%

-1) Enviva estimates; 2) Source: Union Pacific; 3) Hawkins Wright: The Outlook for Wood Pellets - Demand, Supply, Costs and Prices; 2nd Quarter 2020.
-North American industrial pellet demand forecasted to be 90,000 MTPY in 2024; 4) Aurora Energy Research - Biomass conversions & the system cost of renewables (November 2016).
+1) Envive estimates; 2) Source: Union Pacific; 3) Aurora Energy Research - Biomass conversions & the system cost of renewables (November 2016).
 Total System Cost of Electricity (TSCE) is the per-megawatt hour cost of building and operating a generating plant over an assumed financial life including intermittency, security of supply, balancing, grid expansion, and heat adjustment (applicable for CHP only).
 Data is for Germany and may not be representative of all the markets in which we or our customers operate.
 CHP is Combined Heat & Power.
 Expansion costs are related to the electricity grid only.
-New build CCGT could require gas grid expansions, the cost of which is not included here; 5) IHS Markit: Levelized Cost of Electricity (LCOE) does not include the intermittency costs associated with wind and solar power.
-LCOE for Dedicated Biomass assumes biomass wood-burning power plants with 112 MW of capacity and 40% efficiency; 6) Boundless Impact Investing: "Life-cycle assessment of U.S. biomass supply and the role of biomass electricity for meeting UK emission objectives"; 7) Combined Heat and Power
+New build CCGT could require gas grid expansions, the cost of which is not included here; 4) IHS Markit: Levelized Cost of Power Generation in Japan, May 8, 2017.
+Costs are presented in real terms, as of 2020.
+In contrast to TSCE, Levelized Cost of Electricity (LCOE) does not include the intermittency costs associated with wind and solar power.
+LCOE for Dedicated Biomass wood-burning power plants with 112 MW of capacity and 40% efficiency; 5) Boundless for meeting UK emission objectives"; 6) Combined Heat and Power

-MARKET DRIVEN BY GLOBAL COMMITMENT TO FIGHT CLIMATE CHANGE
+GLOBAL COMMITMENT TO FIGHT CLIMATE CHANGE DRIVES MARKET GROWTH